ollieshaw-cs/AH-Flipper/README.md

 ✓ Persistent gzip caching
 ✓ Optimized async + multithreaded processing

-This tool continuously scans Hypixel SkyBlock BIN auctions and notifies you of profitable flips based on your customized filters.
+This tool continuously scans Hypixel SkyBlock BIN auctions and notifies you of profitable flips based on customized filters.

 ---

 ## 🚀 Features

-### ⚡ Ultra-Fast Auction Scanning
+### ⚡ Fast Auction Scanning
 - Fetches **all auction pages concurrently** using `aiohttp` with connection pooling.
 - Uses a `ThreadPoolExecutor` for parallel NBT decoding.